 Insomnia is a typical symptom of multiple sclerosis (MS), and it may have a big impact on your quality of life by contributing to weariness and poor energy during the day.
 Rather than being distinct problems, many physicians feel that sleep disturbances are a direct result of physical and mental stress.
 Insomnia is a prevalent condition that affects around half of all individuals with multiple sclerosis (MS) who have sleep difficulties.
 In general, those who suffer from sleeplessness are more likely to acquire depression (2).

-Sleep is compromised in MS patients in many ways, some of them include, but are not limited to:
+Sleep is compromised in MS patients in many ways, some of which include, but are not limited to:

 - Due to weariness, additional naps during the day add to the cause.